nodejs/node-addon-api/doc/async_worker_variants.md

 **eventual** invocation of `Napi::AsyncProgressWorker::OnProgress`, which means multiple send might be coalesced into single invocation of `Napi::AsyncProgressWorker::OnProgress` with latest data.
-If you would like to guarantee that there is one invocation of `Napi::AsyncProgressQueueWorker::OnProgress` for every `Send` call, you should use the `Napi::AsyncProgressQueueWorker` class instead which is documented further down this page.
+If you would like to guarantee that there is one invocation of `OnProgress` for every `Send` call, you should use the `Napi::AsyncProgressQueueWorker` class instead which is documented further down this page.

 ```cpp
 void Napi::AsyncProgressWorker::ExecutionProcess::Send(const T* data, size_t count) const;